 From golf resorts and city-centre apartments to homes on the rural hillsides of the interior, the Algarve offers a broad range of accommodation options for expats.
 Prices vary widely across these different settings, and their appeal may vary depending on different lifestyle preferences.
 Many expats choose rural or coastal villas with pools or properties within tourist complexes.

-Property in the Algarve is more expensive than in many other parts of Portugal, Lisbon being the main exception.
-But Portugal is still one of the cheapest countries in Western Europe to find a home and the Algarve presents plenty of options for all budgets whether buying or renting.
+Property in the Algarve is pricier than in many other parts of Portugal, Lisbon being the main exception.
+But Portugal is still one of the cheapest countries in Western Europe to find a home, and the Algarve presents plenty of options for all budgets, whether buying or renting.

 Types of accommodation in the Algarve

 The Algarve offers a wide range of accommodation options, from apartments to villas and everything in between.
 Both traditional homes and modern apartment blocks can be found in the urban centres.
 Tourist complexes may present an opportunity for holiday-rental income if an expat will not be in residence all year round.
 These complexes tend to have communal facilities such as pools and gardens that are maintained for a fee, making them easy to ‘lock up and leave’.

 There are also many expats living in the countryside away from the coast, either on golf estates or independently.
 The regions further inland tend to be very isolated, lacking main roads and amenities and are populated chiefly by Portuguese locals who have lived in the area for generations.
 Renovated or more recently built homes are also plentiful in the countryside, ranging from modest to high-end luxury.